Lester-Dowling/Extract-Excel-XML-Data/README.md

 ## Extracting many values

-The calc command line option is ideal for working with single values.
+The **--calc** command line option is ideal for working with single values.
 It does not work with vectors nor matrices.
 An alternate command line option is available to extract multiple values: the **--xpath** option.
 This option is a pseudo XPath which can extract rows and columns.

 ## Pseudo XPath example